jtwb/serve-gulp/README.md

 ### Is this like Gulp OnDemand Server?

 No. [Gulp OnDemand Server](https://github.com/ernestoalejo/gulp-ondemand-server) triggers a full gulp build on each request and does not necessarily serve the latest version of the file.

-This tool builds the requested file on the fly and returns the very freshest version.
+**serve-gulp** will always return the freshest version, but only processes the files needed for your

 ```
 GET /assets/js/all.js